-How can a Network Offer a Deterministic Service ?
+How can a Network Offer a Deterministic Service?

-- 1. Every flow is constrained at source (arrival curve constraint) (T-SPEC) - 2.
-The network nodes offer a guaranteed service to flows or classes of flows synchronous: e.g Time Triggered CAN bus: every flow is scheduled on bus (not our focus today)
+1. Every flow is constrained at source

-asynchronous: e.g. switch/router network
+- 2. The network nodes offer a guaranteed service to flows or classes of flows - synchronous: e.g Time Triggered CAN bus: every flow is scheduled on bus (not our focus today) - asynchronous: e.g. switch/router network - a) Flows are assigned to a small number of classes with different quality of service requirements - b) At every node, traffic of a given class is FIFO; a scheduler shares bandwidth and buffer between classes

-- a) Flows are assigned to a small number of classes with different quality of service requirements - b) At every node, traffic of a given class is FIFO; a scheduler shares bandwidth and buffer between classes (e.g. Deficit Round Robin (DRR) [Shreedhar 1996], Credit Based Shaper (CBS, TSN))
+Example of Scheduler: Deficit Round Robin (DRR) [Shreedhar 1996]